Blog Archives

 Tom Joyner’s Fantastic Voyage 2020

 (Rescheduled for November 6, 2021 due to the outbreak of COVID-19 virus) I received my first outstanding opportunity of the new year!
 I have been selected as one of the celebrity chefs for Tom Joyner’s Fantastic Voyage cruise in March 2020.
 Get ready for an amazing culinary & entertainment experience!
-If you didn’t know, this is an 8 day Caribbean cruise featuring Read the rest of this entry
+If you didn’t know, this is an 8 day Caribbean cruise featuring

 Wine Braised Quail w/Black Eyed Peas

 Happy New Year!
 I hope you all enjoyed the holiday season.
 Last year was a remarkable for me and I’m pretty sure the new year will be even better.
 I have some amazing opportunities and events happening this year along with some great content for the blog so stay tuned!
 This recipe is inspired by my family tradition.
-The delicious aromas of Read the rest of this entry
+The delicious aromas of

 Wagyu Flank Steak w/Tomato Chimichurri

 Back in July at the Sous Vide Summit in Wilmington Delaware, I had the opportunity to meet Elizabeth Bennett Kearney & Leo Reed from Vesta Precision.
 Vesta was one of the many sponsors at this event and they had some very cool items on display at their kiosk.
 Handheld vacuum sealers, chamber sealers, different tiers of sous vide devices, vacuum bags and their newest device set to hit the market, a portable blast chiller.
-Read the rest of this entry

 Grilled Rosemary Leg of Lamb (Sous Vide)